 Keep an open eye and ear out for local agencies that are doing tests.
 FireCareers.com and firerecruit.com are great sites for keeping up on who’s hiring all across the country.
 Apply to anything you can.
 Becoming familiar with fire tests early on will help you become a more efficient and effective test taker by the time you actually have the credentials to be seriously considered by a hiring department.

-To apply you will often need your EMT or a Paramedic license, and in some cases you’ll be required to have been through an academy, have some experience, or have passed your CPAT.
-Obviously it is essential to keep in shape, but you don’t have to be a physical superhero.
+To apply you will often need your EMT or a Paramedic license, and in some cases, you’ll be required to have been through an academy, have some experience, or have passed your CPAT.
+Obviously, it is essential to keep in shape, but you don’t have to be a physical superhero.
 Firefighting is all about skills and technique which allow you to work smarter without breaking your back.
 Regarding the CPAT test, despite having no formal expiration date, fire agencies don’t consider it valid past a year.
-It generally costs about $150 to take so put this item off as long as possible.
-Yes, I’m telling you to wait to almost the last minute on this item, but not quite the last minute… in case you fail and have to take it again!
+It generally costs about $150 to take, so put this item off as long as possible.
+Yes, I’m telling you to wait until almost the last minute on this item, but not quite the last minute… in case you fail and have to take it again!

 One advantage many of the younger candidates have is that they are frequently fresh out of school which means that they’re not as rusty on their math and other skills as some of the older applicants.
 Older applicants may have the advantage in other areas such as mechanical ability and reasoning, maps and maybe reading comprehension.
 If you’re not a math guy, it will be a smart idea to keep yourself fresh on your basic math skills such as fraction, decimals, percentages, etc. Many local libraries will have firefighter study guides – consider checking those out.